DaveBackus/Data_Bootcamp_Book/README.md

 https://www.gitbook.com/book/davebackus/test/details

+Suggestions welcome at db3@nyu.edu.
+Even better, post an issue on [our repository](https://github.com/DaveBackus/Data_Bootcamp_Book/issues).

 ## Acknowledgements

 This project was Glenn Okun's idea.
-We should probably thank him, but he really should have done this himself.
+We should probably thank him, but he really should have done it himself.
 We do appreciate his support.
 Paul Backus and Sarah Beckett-Hile (MBA16) have contributed technical support and applications.
 Sarah is proof that English majors can code as well as anyone.
 You may also notice a resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a wonderful Python-based course in dynamic macroeconomic theory.
 We thank them for their advice and encouragement.

 ## License